evanshortiss/performant-mobile-apis/README.md

 If you'd like to see the small changes we made between the original codebase and part two just run `git diff part-one..part-two`.
 These changes can reduce bandwidth usage of this app by up to 95% depending on the structure of the data!

+## Part 3
+In part 3 we aimed to reduce request processing time.
+Reducing processing time improves user experience since your application will feel faster and it can also reduce battery usage since a connection does not need to be kept open for as long.

+We also utilised the cache-control header to ensure clients that needed the same resources frequently would use a locally cached copy for a time period defined by the express application.

+To view the code for part three simply perform a `git fetch origin` and follow the steps outlined in part one, but instead change the `git checkout` to use `part-three`.